New Data of the Cosmeceutical and TriPeptide GHK

 When formulating copper-peptide products, great care must be taken to minimize interactions with the ionic copper.
 Other ingredients of creams, lotions, and solutions may interact with the ionic copper and neutralize the positive copper-peptide actions and, in some cases, generate copper-complexes that inhibit cell replication.

 Some companies have sell cosmetic skin products using copper complexes such as EDTA-copper but many complexes of copper with chelating molecules inhibit fibroblast function and skin repair (49).
 All products should be carefully tested in actual human skin repair tests.
 Also, not all copper peptide complexes are skin regenerative.
-Only products based on GHK-Cu or the newer complexes from Skin Biology are supported by credible, published evidence of efficacy.

 1. Oshima H., Rochat A., Kedzia C., Kobayashi K., and Barrandon Y. Morphogenesis and renewal of hair follicles from adult multipotent stem cells.
 Cell, 2001; 104:233-45.